flythereddflagg/flythereddflagg.github.io/python_book/docs/20-Functions.md

 <!-- End Navigation -->
 # 20 - Functions

 We are nearing the end of the basics of Python programming.
 Most of the concepts we have covered so far are features in all programming languages.
-To recap, all complete programing languages have the following basic features or some equivalent thereof:
+To recap, all complete programing languages have the following basic features or some equivalent:

 - The ability to format text and print it to the command line
 - Assignment of variables and storage in volatile memory